mononobi/pyrin/README.md

 # Running Tests

-to be able to run tests, it is required to:
+to be able to run tests, you must note that:

 1. tests are developed using pytest, you should first install pyrin tests dependencies using pip: